-- 1. Prior to the issuance of a building permit for the construction of the affordable housing building on Lot 1 of the Roseland Village Subdivision, the Applicant shall enter into a density bonus housing agreement with the Santa Rosa Housing Authority to provide fourteen (14) very-low and fourteen (14) low income units restricted for a period of 55-years with, at a minimum, the provisions set forth in Zoning Code Section 20-31.100(B). - 2.
-Prior to the certificate of occupancy for the affordable housing building on Lot 1 of the Roseland Village Subdivision, the Applicant shall provide evidence that the 47 affordable housing units not subject to the density bonus housing agreement with the Santa Rosa Housing Authority are subject to an affordability agreement with Sonoma County. - 3.
-Notwithstanding Zoning Code Section 20-31.100.H, General provisions for density bonuses and incentives/concessions, Location and design of affordable housing, the units designated for very-low and low income occupants shall:
+- 1. Prior to the issuance of a building permit or the recordation of the final mapfor the construction of the affordable housing building on Lot 1 of the Roseland Village Subdivision, the Applicant shall enter into a density bonus housing agreement with the Santa Rosa Housing Authority to provide fourteen (14) very-low and fourteen (14) low income units restricted for a period of 55-years with, at a minimum, the provisions set forth in Zoning Code Section 20-31.100(B). - 2.
+Prior to the issuancecertificate of accupancy for the affordable housing building permit or the recordation on Lot 1 of the final mapRoseland Village Subdivision, the Applicant shall provide evidence that the 6747 affordable housing units not subject to the density bonus housing agreement with the Santa Rosa Housing Authority are subject to an affordability agreement with Sonoma County.